 Woman dies from electrocution near Tura

-TURA: Bringing to light once again the poor safety measures in place through which electrical lines pass through, a woman died from severe burns caused by electrocution while she was felling banana plants near her house in Edenbari, on the outskirts of Tura, on Wednesday afternoon.
+TURA: Bringing to light once again the poor safety measures in places through which electrical lines pass, a woman died from severe burns caused by electrocution while she was felling banana plants near her house in Edenbari on the outskirts of Tura on Wednesday.

-Late Mrs Hansolin D Sangma, a mother of two young children, was out on Wednesday afternoon cutting banana plants that had grown high when she came in contact with a live wire from the 33 KV transmission line that was just above a banana plant.
+Hansolin D Sangma, a mother of two, was out on Wednesday cutting overgrown banana plants when she came in contact with a live wire from the 33 KV transmission line that was just above one of the banana plants.

 The contact with the live wire electrocuted her and also burnt the banana plant.
 Her lifeless body was found by her family at the site, a few hours later, after they went looking for her when she did not return home in the evening.